 The second point is closely related to the first.
 Because the Constitution is an instrument of government, because it is a political instrument that deals with government and governmental powers, the issues that arise are often novel in some important respect.
 The issues raised in Melbourne Corporation were novel.
 Hindsight may show that the answer given in the case had roots in earlier decisions.
 That is surely unsurprising.
 But the particular issues were novel.
 And that will frequently be so in constitutional litigation.
-As Gummow J said in SGH, the issues that arise in such litigation are 'complex and diverse'.
-Because they are complex and diverse, and because they are frequently novel, trying to apply some overarching theory or explanation to the problem at hand assumes that the theory or explanation can be applied to that case.
+As Gummow J said in SGH, the issues that arise in such litigation are complex and diverse216.
+Because they are complex and diverse, because they are frequently novel, trying to apply some overarching theory or explanation to the problem at hand assumes that the theory or explanation can be applied to that case.
 And often, very often, that is the central point to be decided.
 Can what has been said before be applied as a solution to the new case?

-In Melbourne Corporation we see Dixon J, for example, applying the well-established principle that the powers given by s 51 of the Constitution (there the power with respect to banking in s 51(xiii)) 'should be given an ample meaning and a wide operation' and that 'the exception [with respect to] State banking should ... be understood as referring to the operations of a banker conducted by or on behalf of a State and not ... the State as ... customer of a bank'.
-220 But the decisive point (not stated in this way before) was that 'a law which discriminates against States, or ... places a particular disability or burden [on] an operation or activity of a State, ... especially [in] the execution of its constitutional powers', is beyond power.221 And it is beyond power because it is '[t]he federal system itself [which] is the foundation of the restraint upon the use of [a] power to control the States'.
-222
+In Melbourne Corporation we see Justice Dixon, for example, applying the well-established principle that the powers given by s 51 of the Constitution (there the power with respect to banking in s 51(xiii)) should be given an ample meaning and a wide operation and that the exception with respect to State banking should be understood as referring to the operations of a banker conducted by or on behalf of a State and not the State as customer of a bank217.
+But the decisive point (not stated in this way before) was that a law which discriminates against States, or places a particular disability or burden on an operation or activity of a State, especially in the execution of its constitutional powers, is beyond power218.
+And it is beyond power because it is the federal system itself which is the foundation of the restraint upon the use of a power to control the States219.